oVirt/infra-docs/docs/CI/Using_mock_runner.markdown

 create a local **secrets file**.
 See [Writing STDCI secrets file documentation](Writing_STDCI_secrets_file.markdown)

-**How to tell that my project requires secrets as environment varialbes?**
+**How to tell that my project requires secrets as environment variables?**

 Open the corresponding `automation/${standard_stage_name}.environment.yaml` for the stage you want to execute locally via mock_runner.
 You will see a